Introduction and Origin

 - Dogs require annual vaccinations and minimum yearly check ups.

-- Dogs need to be wormed every 3 months, and have a flea/tick prevention programme.
+- Dogs need to be wormed every 3 months, and have a flea/tick prevention program.

 - Dogs can suffer from heartworm and require regular treatment.